sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/install-vscode.md

 ![cody-sign-flow](https://storage.googleapis.com/sourcegraph-assets/Docs/cody-sign-in.png)

-You can also connect with the Sourcegraph Enterprise Instance.
+You can also connect with your Sourcegraph Enterprise Instance.

 ## Verifying the installation